 The January 6- DIA de REYES -DAY OF THE EPIPHANY/THREE KINGS celebration marks the official end of the Christmas festivities and when all the Christmas decorations are taken down

-DIA DE REYES/ DAY OF THE THREE KINGS: 6 de ENERO/ JANUARY 6 -This holy day represents the day the Three Kings arrived at the site of the Baby Jesus' birth.
-They came bearing gifts of Gold, Myhrr and Frankincense.
-Before this day, children write letters to the 3 Kings requesting the gifts they would like (though gifts from Santa Claus is now common in Mexico this is a European & American influence, traditionally gifts were given to children on Jan 6th).
+DIA DE REYES/ DAY OF THE THREE KINGS: 6 de ENERO/ JANUARY 6 -This holy day represents the day the Three Kings arrived at the site of the Baby Jesus' birth, bearing gifts of Gold, Myhrr and Frankincense.
+Before this day, children in Mexico write letters to the 3 Kings requesting the gifts they would like (though gifts from Santa Claus is now common in Mexico this is a European & American influence, traditionally gifts were given to children on Jan 6th).
 The letters can be released in a balloon or stuffed in a shoe, next to the shoes kids can also leave gifts like carrots, peanuts or water for the 3 King's camels.
 A traditional bread ROSCA DE REYES is eaten.
 Inside the bread are toy dolls symbolizing the Baby Jesus, the person who gets the doll in their slice of cake gets to host a party on FEBRUARY 2 DIA de la CANDELARIA , on this day the Baby Jesus is dressed and brought to the church to be "presented".
 After Jan 6th, the Christmas tree and decorations are taken down as this is the official end of NAVIDAD in Mexico.